Thiago099/jsx-dom-builder/README.md

 element1
     .effect(data)

 element1.value = ()=> data.color
 ```

-alternativily you can update using the update function that will do the same but manualy
+alternativily you can update manually using the update function that will do the same but manualy

 ```js
 var color = "red"